Mr. Rogers' AP Physics C: Mechanics (With IB Physics Topics) Objectives

 When a mass collides with a stationary mass of the same size in a glancing elastic collision, the velocity vectors form a 90 degree angle afterwards.(p.270)

-Metacognition Problem Solving Principle 9.2: The most complex vector problem can always be broken up into simpler 1 dimensional problems.
+Metacognition Problem Solving Question 9.2: Can I break the vectors into components?
+The most complex vector problem can always be broken up into simpler 1 dimensional problems.
 Hence, The sum of momentums in each dimension after a collision has to be the same as the sum of momentums in the same dimension before the collision. - Think components!

 Lesson 2